Household Support Fund

 1. Adviser supports client with advice need and identifies a need covered by the scheme.

-2. Adviser identifies exact items/bills to be purchased using the guidance.
+1. Adviser identifies exact support to be provided using the guidance.

 Process for third party referrals

-1. Referral received by ACCA/CAWS admin and a case record is created.
+1. Referral received by WSCC/ACCA/CAWS admin and a case record is created.

-2. Energy team explores needs under the grant and possible advice needs.
+2. Energy adviser explores needs under the grant and possible advice needs.

-3. Energy team identifies exact items to be purchased using the guidance.
+3. Energy adviser identifies exact support to be provided using the guidance

-4. Energy team discusses with relevant Supervisor referrals needed for advice and whether it is appropriate to request items prior to advice being received.
+4. Energy adviser discusses with Supervisor referrals needed for advice and whether it is appropriate to request financial support prior to advice being received.

-6. HSF team reviews request and transfers to spreadsheet.
+6. Decision maker reviews request and transfers to spreadsheet.

 9. Client receives items.